loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_2.md

 type: "chapter"

 title: "Start Episerver"
-preamble: "This chapter will show how you can start Episerver in the testproject that was created in the previous chapter. "
+preamble: "This chapter will show how you can start Episerver in the test project that was created in the previous chapter."
 ---

 ## Create a test case

 To start Episerver, you will need to create an instance of the class `EPiServer.Framework.Initialization.InitializationEngine` where you flag that it should run with `HostType.TestFramework` then you call the method `Initialize` to start up Episerver.

-To test this we can start by setting up a simple test case where we use the code below.
+To test this, we can start by setting up a simple test case where we use the code below.
 The goal of the test is that it can retrieve `IContentRepository`, you can also find the code in the file [StartEpiserverTest.cs](https://github.com/loremipsumdonec/episerver-testframework/blob/main/Lorem.Test/StartEpiserverTest.cs)

 ```csharp
 [Fact]